dmlgzs/dmlgzs/README.md

 - 🎮 Play Minecraft, Genshin Impact, Honkai: Star Rail and Blue Archive on mobile
 - 🐟 ~~Loaf on everything~~

-Actually my another GitHub account with a project that use `oicq` is more commonly used.
+Actually my other GitHub account with a project that uses `oicq` is more commonly used.

 [Homepage (zh)](https://dml.ink) · [Blog (zh)](https://blog.dml.ink) · [About (zh)](https://blog.dml.ink/about.html)